How Do I File for Divorce in Kentucky?

 Divorce Filing Fees in Kentucky

 Along with filing the right paperwork, you'll have to pay court filing fees to begin your divorce.
 Filing fees in Kentucky vary from county to county.
-Expect to pay around $115 to $250.
-For example, as of 2022 the filing fees for divorce in Kenton County total $198, and the filing fees for divorce in Fayette County total $211.50.
+Expect to pay somewhere between around $115 and $250.
+(You can usually find the current fees by searching for "divorce filing fees" and your Kentucky county's name.)

-If you can't afford to pay the filing fees, you can ask the judge to waive the fees by filing a Motion for Waiver of Costs and Fees and to Proceed In Forma Pauperis.
-If the court grants your request to waive fees, you won't have to pay any court costs during your divorce.
+If you can't afford to pay the filing fees, you can ask the judge to waive them by filing a Motion for Waiver of Costs and Fees and to Proceed In Forma Pauperis.
+If the judge grants your request, you won't have to pay any court costs during your divorce.

 Serving Your Spouse in Kentucky